Shane Pinto: International play

 Pinto was named to the United States men's national junior ice hockey team for the 2020 World Junior Ice Hockey Championships.
-Pinto enjoyed early success for the team, being named the player of the game for the opening game of the tournament against Canada men's national junior ice hockey team after scoring two goals and netting an assist.
+Pinto enjoyed early success for the team, being named the player of the game for the opening game of the tournament against Canada men's national junior ice hockey team after scoring two goals and getting an assist.

+Pinto represented the United States at the 2025 IIHF World Championship, where he recorded two goals and eight assists in eight games and helped Team USA win their first gold medal since 1933.

+Personal life

+Pinto is a golf aficionado who has played on the Bethpage Black Course.
+Growing up in New York, Pinto was a childhood fan of the Pittsburgh Penguins, crediting Sidney Crosby and the 2009 Stanley Cup Finals as inspiration for his ice hockey career.